 The Kill List

 The party punished even the smallest deviations of opinion with torture and death, with victims typically suffocated inside blue plastic bags or chopped to death with shovels.
-Ammunition was in short supply, so drownings and stabbings became common methods of execution.
+Ammunition was in short supply, so drownings and stabbings became common methods of execution in the Killing Fields.

 During this purge, Pol Pot worked to shore up his base by promoting anti-Vietnamese sentiment.
 The two governments had had a falling out in 1975, with Kampuchea aligning with China and Vietnam leaning more toward the Soviet Union.

-Relations between the countries soured until 1980 when Pol Pot evidently went out of his mind and began claiming border areas for his starving empire.
+Relations between the countries soured until 1979 when Pol Pot began claiming border areas for his starving empire.
 That’s when Vietnam, which had just beaten back the American occupation and built up a substantial military force of its own, stepped in and pulled the plug.

 Invading Vietnamese forces drove the Khmer Rouge out of power and back into its jungle camps.
 Pol Pot himself had to run and hide, while hundreds of thousands of starving people fled their communes and walked to refugee camps in Thailand.
-The Khmer Rouge’s reign of terror was over.
+By 1979, the Khmer Rouge’s reign of terror was over.

-Fall And Decline Of The Khmer Rouge And Pol Pot
+The Fall Of The Khmer Rouge And Pol Pot

-In the mid-90s, the new government began aggressively recruiting Khmer Rouge defectors and subverting the organization.
-Gradually the Khmer Rouge began to change complexion, and many of Pol Pot’s old cronies either died or came in from the bush to take advantage of various amnesties.
+In the mid-1990s, the new government began aggressively recruiting Khmer Rouge defectors and subverting the organization.
+Gradually the Khmer Rouge began to change complexion, and many of Pol Pot’s old cronies either died or took advantage of various amnesties.

 In 1996, Pol Pot lost control of the movement and was confined by his own troops.
-After that, he was condemned to death in absentia by a Cambodian court, and then given a show trial by the Khmer Rouge itself and sentenced to a lifetime under house arrest.
+After that, he was condemned to death in absentia by a Cambodian court for the Killing Fields, and then given a show trial by the Khmer Rouge itself and sentenced to a lifetime under house arrest.

-Just before the 23rd anniversary of his triumphant seizure of power, the Khmer Rouge agreed to hand Pol Pot over to Cambodian authorities to answer for his crimes, presumably triggering his suicide.
+Just before the 23rd anniversary of his triumphant seizure of power, the Khmer Rouge agreed to hand Pol Pot over to Cambodian authorities to answer for his crimes, presumably triggering his suicide on April 15, 1998.
 He was 72 years old.